-We currently intend to use the net proceeds from this offering to make the Deerfield Debt Payment and for working capital and general corporate purposes.
+We currently intend to use the net proceeds from this offering to make the Debt Payment and the related advisory fee payment and for working capital and general corporate purposes.
 Our management has broad discretion as to the use of these proceeds and you will be relying on the judgment of our management regarding the application of these proceeds.
 We might apply these proceeds in ways with which you do not agree, or in ways that do not yield a favorable return.
 If our management applies these proceeds in a manner that does not yield a significant return, if any, on our investment of these net proceeds, it could compromise our ability to pursue our growth strategy and adversely affect the market price of our common stock.